Why choose QBE car insurance?

 What’s covered depends on the type of car insurance you choose.

 Choosing the right car insurance depends on your needs, and everyone’s needs are different.
-It’s important to understand the difference between comprehensive insurance and third party car insurance.
+It’s important to understand the difference between comprehensive car insurance and third party property damage car insurance.

 Comprehensive car insurance covers damage to your car and its driver for damage that the use of your car causes to other people's vehicles and property.
 For example, if your car accidentally runs into another car at the traffic lights.

-Third party car insurance provides less cover.
-It doesn’t cover your car’s repairs if its driver causes an accident.
+Third party property damage car insurance provides less cover.
+It covers your legal liability to pay compensation which arises from damage to someone else’s vehicle or property caused by the use of your car.
+It doesn’t cover your car’s repairs if the driver of your car causes an accident.
 It also doesn’t cover damage caused by things like weather events, fire or theft.
-It does cover the legal responsibility of the driver of your car if they cause damage to other people’s property, when driving your car.

 For more information, read our Additional Information Guides.

-An excess is the amount you need to pay towards a claim on an insurance policy.
+A basic excess is the amount you’ll need to pay towards a claim on an insurance policy.
 The higher the basic excess you choose, the lower your premium will be.
 Before you decide, find out more about how insurance excesses work.